dqops/dqo/docs/checks/column/numeric/index.md

 ### [invalid latitude](./invalid-latitude.md)
-A column-level check that ensures that there are no more than a set number of invalid latitude values in a monitored column.
+This check finds numeric values that are not valid latitude coordinates.
+A valid latitude coordinate is in the range -90...90.
+It counts the values outside a valid range for a latitude.
+ This check raises a data quality issue when the count of invalid values exceeds the maximum accepted count.

 | Data quality check name | Check type | Description | Standard |